s204496/code_for_bachelor/README.md

 This file shows how to solve the Riemann problem for the constant coefficient system $q_t+Aq_x=0$, where A is a 2 by 2 matrix that is diagonalizble.
 We get the two waves speed, and the state that is left in between the two waves.

+### References to Toro
+In the code comments, which are references to the book "Shock-Capturing Methods for Free-Surface Shallow Flows" by Eleuterio F. Toro - 2001.
+These reference will look like (Toro (x.x) - page xxx), where the x's are equation number and page number.